 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

-The Prairie Trillium, known to botanists as the Trillium recurvatum, is a prairie wildflower, originally found growing in central to eastern regions of the United States, in growing bordered by Iowa, Texas, Pennsylvania, and North Carolina.
+Prairie Trillium, known to botanists as the Trillium recurvatum, is a prairie wildflower, initially found growing in central to eastern regions of the United States, in growing bordered by Iowa, Texas, Pennsylvania, and North Carolina.
 This plant thrives in the conditions most commonly found in mesic zones.

-Mesic zones are common to dryer regions of the earth, where they store and distribute water in a symbiotic relationship with arid neighbors.
-The trillium relies on that available water supply.
-While somewhat adaptable, under the right conditions, this plant typically grows in soils rich with calcium carbonate, usually lime or chalk, often underlying prairie grasslands.
+Music zones are common to dryer regions of the earth, where they store and distribute water in a symbiotic relationship with arid neighbors.
+The Trillium relies on that available water supply.
+While somewhat adaptable, this plant typically grows under the right conditions in soils rich with calcium carbonate, usually lime or chalk, often underlying prairie grasslands.